 I is for India: 26 Fun Cultural Facts about India, from A to Z!

 India’s intermingling of its diverse culture and religion formulates its uniqueness and charming soul.
 The country is the epicenter of many of the world’s religions, and Jainism, Hinduism, Buddhism, and Sikhism all call India their birthplace.
-India, as a confluence of different religions has always attracted tourists and pilgrims from all over the world.

 A is for Aarti: Aarti is a Hindu religious ritual of worship, a part of puja.
 This ceremony includes fire, songs sung in praise of the worshiped, flowers, incense, music, etc. The purpose of aarti is to show humility and gratitude to God’s divine form.
 (Image: Aarti being performed in Varanasi, taken during our Mystical Mamas 2014 tour)